kitchenware/master-chef/Readme.markdown

 # How to start

-This is quick start guide to use Master-Chef with ec2 instances (only on eu-west-1).
+This is a quick start guide to use Master-Chef with ec2 instances (only on eu-west-1).

 ## Create instance from AMI

-There is 3 AMI pre configured with master-chef
+There is 3 AMI pre-configured with master-chef
 * [Debian 6 squeeze](https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-d1cef5a5)
 * [Ubuntu 10 lucid](https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-2bcff45f)
 * [Ubuntu 12 precise](https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-e36d5797)